-Our effective tax rate from continuing operations for the first quarter of fiscal year 2024 was 23.8% compared with 24.0% for the prior year quarter.
-The tax rate was impacted in the current period by the following items: (i) a discrete tax benefit related to equity compensation, (ii) the jurisdictional mix of earnings; (iii) foreign withholding taxes, (iv) federal research and development tax credits and (v) limitations on deductions of certain employees' compensation under Internal Revenue Code Section 162(m).
-The tax rate was impacted in the prior period by the following items: (i) a discrete tax benefit related to equity compensation, (ii) the jurisdictional mix of earnings, (iii) foreign withholding taxes, and (iv) federal research and development tax credits.
+Our effective tax rate from continuing operations for the second quarter of fiscal year 2024 and for the six months ended December 31, 2023 was 22.1% and 23.0%, respectively, compared with 23.7% and 23.8% for the prior year quarter and prior year period, respectively.
+The tax rate was impacted in the current period by the following items: (i) a discrete tax benefit related to equity compensation, (ii) the jurisdictional mix of earnings, (iii) foreign withholding taxes, and (iv) federal research and development tax credits.
+The tax rate was impacted in the prior period by the following items: (i) a discrete tax benefit related to equity compensation, (ii) the jurisdictional mix of earnings and (iii) foreign withholding taxes.